Devcognitio/serenity-screenplay-as400/README.md

                                '--> IMAGE
  ```

->  :Note: By default, the format will be IMAGE
+>  Note: By default, the format will be IMAGE

   ## How to use ⚙️